amirkalmoni/mirotron/README.md

 Mirotron currently has the following features:

--list all buckets
+- All S3 buckets under the aws profile can be listed
--list all objects in a specified bucket
+- All objects in a specified S3 bucket can be listed
+- An operation to Create an new bucket that has a PublicReadGetObject policy to enable website hosting